Mary Fleming, MD, MPH

 2010-2011

 President, The Reede Scholars; Director, Leadership Development to Advance Equity in Health Care, Harvard T.H.
-Chan School of Public Health, Boston, MA
+Chan School of Public Health, Boston, MA; Co-Founder, Senior VP of Health Equity, Cayaba Care, Philadelphia, PA

-She completed her medical degree at Vanderbilt University School of Medicine and her residency in Obstetrics and Gynecology at Meharry Medical College.
-Due to her interests in eradicating health inequities and improving healthcare for the underserved, she matriculated to Harvard Medical School as a Commonwealth Fellow in Minority Health Policy where she also obtained a Masters in Public Health.
-She practiced in Norristown, PA for four years before deciding to transition to a full-time locum tenens physician.
+A Louisville, KY native, Dr. Mary E. Fleming, completed her undergraduate degree at Xavier University of Louisiana, medical degree at Vanderbilt University School of Medicine and her residency in Obstetrics and Gynecology at Meharry Medical College.
+Due to her interests in eradicating health inequities and improving healthcare for the underserved, she matriculated to Harvard Medical School as a Commonwealth Fellow in Minority Health Policy where she obtained a Master in Public Health from the Harvard TH Chan School of Public Health.
+She practiced as a generalist in a Norristown, PA community hospital for four years before deciding to transition to be a full-time locum tenens physician.
 In this capacity, she has worked in several states across the country.
 This practice model also allowed her to travel to Kenya for six months to volunteer with Our Lady of Lourdes Mission Hospital in Mutomo.

 Healthier Children Make Healthier Students: Rethinking Health Education in Boston Public Schools